factor/factor/README.txt

 difference in Factor's performance, so willing hackers should experiment.

-The latter flag disables optimization and builds an executable with debug symbols.
+The DEBUG flag disables optimization and builds an executable with debug symbols.
 This is probably only of interest to people intending to hack on the runtime sources.